 You accrue paid sick leave if you are appointed to work at least 20 hours per week for at least 4.5 months.
 Students who are in positions where student status is a requirement don't earn sick leave.
+For more information, please see the university's Handbook of Operating Procedures.

 You receive sick leave accrual on your first day of employment and on the first day of every month after.
 If you're on any type of paid leave on the first the month, you will receive your accrual for that month.